PePires58/EscolaDeSoftware_Blog_DeleteBlogPost_Fn/README.md

 Don't forget, to be able to connect with S3 and DynamoDB the function will need two permissions.

+- dynamodb:GetItem
 - dynamodb:DeleteItem
 - s3:DeleteObject

-The dynamodb:PutItem is a custom manage policy, check it out at the BlogPost table repository [Click Here](https://github.com/PePires58/EscolaDeSoftware_Blog_BlogPost_Table).
+The dynamodb:DeleteItem and GetItem are a custom manage policy, check it out at the BlogPost table repository [Click Here](https://github.com/PePires58/EscolaDeSoftware_Blog_BlogPost_Table).

 S3 BlogContent Bucket is defined at this repository [Click Here](https://github.com/PePires58/EscolaDeSoftware_Blog_BlogPost_ContentBucket)